-- 7. Pre-requisite:

-- 8. Subject Area:

-- 9. Objective: To teach the analysis and practicality of various systems on which software system can be developed.
+- 9. Objective: To teach the analysis and practicality of various systems on which software system can be developed. - 10.
+Details of the Course:

 SI.
-Contents Contact
+Contents

 No. Hours

 1 Section I

 System Definition and concepts: General Theory systems, Manual and automated systems, Real-life Business Sub-Systems, System Environments and Boundaries.
 Realtime and distributed systems, Basic principles of successful systems, Approach to system development: Structured System Analysis and Design, Prototype, Joint Application Development.
 Role and Need of Systems Analyst, Qualifications and responsibilities, System Analysis as a Profession 10